 Instructions

-- Add flour, cardamom, and salt into the bowl.
+- Add flour, cardamom, and salt to the bowl.
 Mix until the ingredients are incorporated.

 - Spoon cookie batter into a large ziplock bag or Saran wrap and roll into a log.
 Chill the dough in the fridge for a minimum of 30 minutes.